NYUDataBootcamp/Book/packages.md

 pip install [package]
 ```

-(Look familiar?)
+(This should remind you of what we just did with `conda`?)
 We won't speak more about it, but if you use a package that's not in Anaconda, this is the fallback.

 **Exercise.** Use pip to install the `plotly` package.
 It is another package for creating plots in Python and we will use it later in the course.